RafaelaRomin/RafaelaRomin/README.md

 ### Hey there! 👋

-☑️ I am a .Net Developer
+☑️ I'm a .Net Developer

-📚 I am improving my skills and striving to build a solid career in software development.
+📚 I'm always improving my skills and striving to build a solid career in software development.

 🖥️ Beyond work, I participate in projects and meetups focused on C# | .Net development, and I work on personal projects to constantly practice and enhance my practical experience.